monque/PHP-Migration/doc/Migrating from PHP 5.3.x to PHP 5.4.x.md

 var_dump(isset($str['x'])); // false for PHP 5.4 or later, but true for 5.3 or less
 ```

-- [i] Converting an array to a string will now generate an `E_NOTICE` level error, but the result of the cast will still be the string *"Array"*.
+- [ignore] Converting an array to a string will now generate an `E_NOTICE` level error, but the result of the cast will still be the string *"Array"*.

 - [ ] Turning `NULL`, `FALSE`, or an empty string into an object by adding a property will now emit an `E_WARNING` level error, instead of `E_STRICT`.